-We built a “full” size (54” x 75”) bed in our van conversion with vertical support legs bolted to rivets in the van wall.
-The bed frame is fixed, but the platform is de-mountable so that we have the option to haul large cargo.
-We love how simple this bed design was to build!
-Cross beams are the Ikea Skorva product, which is extendable to accommodate different bed widths and latches onto brackets.
-We can just lift the Ikea beams off the brackets, which means the bed is very easily removable.
+The cross beams are the Ikea Skorva product.
+It’s extendable to accommodate different bed widths (this is super helpful) and latches onto brackets.
+We can just lift the Ikea beams off the brackets, which means the bed is easily removable.
 A 5/8 inch plywood sheet with slats cut for ventilation is attached to the brackets and serves as the bed platform.

-Kevin is 6’ 1” and after much consternation it was decided that it was not feasible/worth the sacrifices to build a side to side bed.
+We gave a lot of thought to building the front-to-back versus side-to-side.
+Kevin is 6’ 1” and we decided it was not feasible/worth the sacrifices for side-to-side.
 The Transit is 77” wide at its absolute max, without any insulation or wall material.

 Our bed is front to back, and does not occupy the full width of the van.
 There are 15” deep cabinets that occupy the remaining width to the driver side wall.
 We have a full size mattress, dimensions 54” x 75”.
 The mattress overhangs the plywood on the long sides, but it’s not noticeable.